 - use a functional alias to identify the MCData user.

-For off-network, the present document utilises the procedures for ProSe direct discovery for Public Ssafety and the procedures for one-to-one ProSe direct communication for Public Safety and one-to-many ProSe direct communication for Public Safety, as specified in 3GPP TS 24.334 [25], and allows an MCData user to:
+For off-network, the present document utilises the procedures for ProSe direct discovery for Public Safety and the procedures for one-to-one ProSe direct communication for Public Safety and one-to-many ProSe direct communication for Public Safety, as specified in 3GPP TS 24.334 [25], and allows an MCData user to:

 - send a standalone SDS using signalling control plane.

+ProSe is only supported in EPS.

 The MCData procedures provided by the present document refer to: